Skip to main content

 Standard quote fulfillment process

-Below is a more detailed diagram of a typical quote fulfilment process that outlines how quotes are requested, processed, and finalized based on customer interaction and payment method.
+The following diagram shows a typical quote fulfillment process.
+It outlines how quotes are requested, processed, and finalized based on customer interaction and payment method.

 Key points:

-• Customers can request quotes via a form or by contacting Customer Service.
+• Customers can request quotes through a form or by contacting Customer Service.

 • Quotes can be created proactively by managers.

-• Orders are only placed once the customer confirms the quote and selects a payment method.
+• Orders are placed only after the customer confirms the quote and selects a payment method.

 • Invoices or proforma documents are issued depending on requirements.